-We are 7 board members, 4 staff members, thousands of donors, volunteers, partners, and supporters.
+We are 7 board members, 4 staff members, and thousands of supporters, volunteers, and partners.
+We invite all good people to join our community and our work.

 There are many ways to introduce an organization.
 For us, it starts with people.
-Friendly Water for the World embodies the words of Ancient Greek philosopher Aristotle, ‘the whole is greater than the sum of its parts’.
-The parts are committed, engaged, passionate people from around the world, only a few of which we have space to show on this page.
-The whole is the community of friends who contribute their time, money, and expertise to invest and amplify change.
+Friendly Water for the World embodies the African proverb, “if you want to go fast, go alone.
+If you want to go far, go together.”
+The work we do is difficult and challenging.
+It takes time and commitment from passionate people from around the world, only a few of which we have space to show on this page.
+Those people come together to build a community of friends who contribute their time, money, and expertise to invest and amplify change.
 As each individual joins our community, we grow by one, but our impact, your impact, grows by many.
-But what kind of impact are we trying to make?
+But what kind of impact are we trying to make together?

 The best way to start answering that question is by reading our mission, below.
 Our mission is the one thing we measure all of our results against.
 Combine it with our vision and values and you get our purpose, the reason we start our days together.
 Further down the page you’ll discover the team working to create an impact and the partners who bring it all together.
-And then we reveal 10 things about who we are and what we do.
-What we do now has changed a lot over the last 10 years (2020 was our 10-year anniversary!).
-How we do it has changed even more.
-We’ve made lots of mistakes and had lots of failures.
+What we do now, and how we do it, has changed a lot over the last 10 years (2020 was our 10-year anniversary!).
+Along the way we have tried to learn from both our mistakes, and the failures of other development projects that failed to live up to expectations.
 And we are a better organization for it.

 Friendly Water for the World is led by our Board of Directors, chaired by Connie Vasek, and a staff led by Executive Director, Curt Andino.
 Connie and Curt work together with input from our entire community to create and bring to life our mission.